sgrgrsn/pw-to-clipboard/README.md

-# pw-to-clipboard
+# pw2clip
 Generate strong passwords directly from your terminal to your clipboard, ready to paste in where you need it.

 This little CLI is built on top of [generate-password](https://www.npmjs.com/package/generate-password) npm package, and you can configure it with the same [options](https://www.npmjs.com/package/generate-password#available-options).

-Install the package globally and type `pw-to-clipboard` in your terminal.
+Install the package globally and type `pw2clip` in your terminal.
 You will now have a new strong password copied into your clipboard.

 ## Install and configuring
-`npm install pw-to-clipboard -g`
+`npm install pw2clip -g`

 You will be asked a few questions about how you would like your passwords.